meepzh/CIS563-FluidSolver/README.md

 ### How To Use ###
 Press P to toggle pausing.
 Press Press N to randomly pick a particle to show its neighbors.
-Press E to export a VDB file of the graph to `export.vdb`.
-Press R to reseed the scene.
-Press right to step frame by frame (0.017 seconds).
+Press E to export a VDB file of the graph to `export.vdb` (if OpenVDB is enabled in `MFluidSolverConfig`).
+Press R to reseed the scene using the fluid source.
+Press right to step frame by frame (0.001 seconds).

 All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
 The scene file, which contains dimensions and particle separation, can be edited from `scene/scene.json`.
+Note the options available for several parameters:

+neighborSearchType

+- naive
+- uniform
+- uniformZ

+visualization

+- neighbors
+- none
+- velocity

 #### Arcball ####
 The camera uses the arcball interface and can be controlled with the left and